AlexWorx/ALib-Class-Library/docs/pages/alib_mod_contmono.md

 The module name <em>"monomem"</em> stands for <em>"monotonic memory"</em>.
-The term <em>monotonic</em>  here relates to the way that memory allocation may be performed by a software: At a certain point in execution time, a set of allocations is performed which are all deleted at a distinct future point in time.
+The term <em>monotonic</em>  here relates to the way that memory allocation may be performed by software: At a certain point in execution time, a set of allocations is performed which are all deleted at a distinct future point in time.
 The used memory for allocation is
 <em>"monotonically growing"</em> during a defined time span.